nablarch/nablarch-document/en/application_framework/application_framework/libraries/validation/bean_validation.rst

 Embed the item name in the message when a validation error occurs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Although the item name cannot be embedded in the message as per the Bean Validation (JSR349) specifications,
+Although the item name cannot be embedded in the message as per the Jakarta Bean Validation specifications,
 you may want to embed the item name in the message according to the requirements etc.
-Therefore, Nablarch provides a function that embeds the item name of the item in which an error has occurred, even if Bean Validation is used.
+Therefore, Nablarch provides a function that embeds the item name of the item in which an error has occurred, even if Jakarta Bean Validation is used.

 The usage method is shown below.